donovanbonner/donovanbonner/README.md

 Aspiring Software Engineer
 --------------------------

-I'm a sophomore Computer Science major at the University of West Georgia.
+I'm a junior Computer Science major at the University of West Georgia.
 I'm primarily interested in full-stack development with a primary focus on backend distributed systems and potentially cybersecurity as well.
 Check out some of my projects in my public repos.

 *   🌍  I'm based in Georgia, USA
 *   ✉️  You can contact me at [donovanbonner11@gmail.com](mailto:donovanbonner11@gmail.com)